Bishop Rock

 The Bishop Rock (Men an Epskop) is a skerry off the British coast in the northern Atlantic Ocean known for its lighthouse.
 It is in the westernmost part of the Isles of Scilly, an archipelago 45 km off the southwestern tip of the Cornish peninsula of Great Britain.
 The Guinness Book of Records lists it as the world's smallest island with a building on it.

 The original iron lighthouse was begun in 1847 but was washed away before it could be completed.
 The present building was completed in 1858 and was first lit on 1 September that year.
-Before the installation of the helipad, visitors to the lighthouse would rappel from the top (with winches installed at the lamp level and at the base below) to boats waiting away from the lighthouse.
+Before the installation of the helipad, visitors to the lighthouse would rappel from the base (with winches installed at the lamp level and at the base) to boats waiting away from the lighthouse.

 Bishop Rock is also at the eastern end of the North Atlantic shipping route used by ocean liners in the first half of the 20th century; the western end being the entrance to Lower New York Bay.
-This was the route that ocean liners took when competing for the Transatlantic speed record, known as the Blue Riband.
+This was the route that ocean liners took when competing for the transatlantic speed record, known as the Blue Riband.

 History

 In the late 13th century, when the Isles of Scilly were under the jurisdiction of John de Allet and his wife Isabella, anyone convicted of felony "ought to be taken to a certain rock in the sea, with two barley loaves and a pitcher of water and left until the sea swallowed him up".
 The rock was originally recorded as Maen Escop in 1284 and Maenenescop in 1302.
 In Cornish, Men Eskop means "Bishop's Stone", whilst Men an Eskop means "the Stone of the Bishop".
 The outer rocks to the west of St Agnes also used to be known as the Bishop and Clerk, but exactly how they acquired these similar names is not known for certain.
 A possible explanation is that the shape of the rock is similar to a bishop's mitre.

 East of Bishop Rock are the Western Rocks and the Gilstone Reef, where Admiral Shovell's flagship HMS Association was wrecked in the great naval disaster of 1707.
-Shovell's remains were repatriated to England by order of Queen Anne shortly after their initial burial in the Isles of Scilly.
+Shovell's remains were repatriated to the English mainland by order of Queen Anne shortly after their initial burial in the Isles of Scilly.
+A commonly circulated story holds that a crew member on board the Association told Admiral Shovell that the fleet was close by Scilly, but Shovell ignored this and hanged the man for insubordination, There is, however, no evidence for this incident, which is most likely apocryphal.
+In fact, the fleet had been blown off course by stormy weather, having been carried further north than their dead reckoning suggested, whilst the position of Scilly on nautical charts of the time was far from accurate, the islands often being marked as much further north than they are.